kimusan/tussh/README.md

 - Add/Edit host modal:
   - Two-column form: label on the left, input on the right; scrollable content
+  - Profiles: when adding a host, prefill with presets (Fast connect, Hardened, etc.).
+See PROFILES.md
   - Common fields: Alias, HostName, User, Port, IdentityFile, ProxyJump, ProxyCommand, forwards, keepalives, known hosts file, auth preferences, etc.
   - Booleans: Use OpenSSH-friendly values (yes/no).
 Examples are shown as placeholders.
   - “Additional options”: free-form lines that will be written verbatim inside the host block